Untitled

 Course Description

-This course is an introduction to computer and information security.
+This course is an introduction to computer and information security with a focus on LAN technology.
 Concepts include network infrastructure, access control, security threats, security applications, encryption, and monitoring.
-Recommended prior or concurrent learning: Concepts of Local Area Networks and Desktop Operating Systems.
+Recommended prior or concurrent learning: Network and Security Foundations and Desktop Operating Systems.

 Essential Objectives

-3. Describe different types of common threats such as viruses, worms, Trojans, backdoors, rootkits, and various types of malware.
+2. Discuss different types of common host/client threats such as viruses, worms, Trojans, backdoors, rootkits, application weakness, and malware.

 6. Demonstrate the use of common tools for monitoring a system, network, and vulnerability testing.